Have You Or A Loved One Suffered A Serious Burn Injury?

 This list is not extensive but gives an idea of how a third party could be liable if you or a loved one is a fire, burn, or wrongful death victim.
 When unsafe behavior or practices lead to a burn injury, the party responsible should be held accountable.

 If you or someone you love has been exposed to a situation where they suffered a moderate or severe burn, you may be entitled to compensation.
-Money cannot erase the damage done by the negligence, but it can help victims recover lost wages or pay their often-extensive medical bills.
+Money cannot erase the damage done by the negligence, but it can help victims recover lost wages or pay their often-extensive medical bills and medical expenses.
 A settlement can also enable victims to obtain access to the rehabilitation, surgeries, long-term care, or counseling for the trauma they’ve experienced—and all other medical services they may need to help them heal.
 The sympathetic personal injury attorneys at O’Dwyer & Bernstien understand the pain and suffering burn New York City victims and their families endure, and they will work hard to ensure they receive justice.

 Our legal team has been advocating for the rights of personal injury victims throughout New York for more than 100 years.
 Whether the burn injury occurred at home, on the job site, in a car accident, a commercial building, or in any other location, we’ll carefully examine the circumstances surrounding your accident, handle the insurance company, gather evidence, and determine if there was any third-party negligence involved.
 To learn more about burn injuries or to get a free consultation about your case, give us a call today at 212-571-7100 or contact us online.
 We’re here to help you heal and get the right medical care you deserve.